MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center.md

 To filter the telemetry for an environment:

 1. Select a base point in time for the timestamp of the telemetry messages.
-2. Enter a number of minutes prior to or following the base point in time to set a range of time for the timestamp.
-A negative number indicates a number of minutes prior to the base point in time, and a positive number indicates a number of minutes following the base point in time.
-For example, a number of -15 minutes will filter the telemetry messages to a timestamp range of 15 minutes prior to the base point in time up to the base point in time.
+2. Enter a number of minutes before or after the base point in time to set a range of time for the timestamp.
+A negative number indicates a number of minutes before the base point in time, and a positive number indicates a number of minutes following the base point in time.
+For example, a value of *-15* will filter the telemetry messages to a timestamp range of up to 15 minutes before the base point in time.
 3. Select the message type.
 4. Select the environment.
-5. Click Filter.
+5. Click **Filter**.

 ## See also